5700 N. Belt West,

 10 people favorited this theater

-The Skyview Drive-In opened on July 8, 1949, with the film “On Our Merry Way”, and could accomodate 900 cars and had 200 seats for walk-in patrons.
+The Skyview Drive-In opened on July 8, 1949, with the film “On Our Merry Way”, and could accommodate 900 cars and had 200 seats for walk-in patrons.
 It was (and still is) part of the Bloomer family chain of theaters (BAC Theatres).
 It was only one of two drive-ins that the family actually built, along with the Cahokia in Alorton.

 The 60-foot screen was destroyed in a 1955 storm and replaced by a 115-foot one, which was supposedly the largest in the Midwest at that time.

-In addition to movies, the Skyview offered a kiddie playground with pony rides, miniature train rides and a small Ferris wheel.
+In addition to movies, the Skyview Drive-In offered a kiddie playground with pony rides, miniature train rides and a small Ferris wheel.
 Another storm on July 20, 1981 damaged the 115-ft wide screen, and it was replaced by a somewhat smaller one.
 A second screen was built not long afterward, making the drive-in a twin.
 The Skyview installed a radio sound system in 1995.